knime/knime-cloud-azure/README.md

 ## Custom Data

 Azure supports providing custom data to a VM.
 The custom data can be a shell script to execute, a text file or a cloud-init directive.
 KNIME Executors expect a cloud-init directive.
-This directive specifies the needed parameters that have to be passed to the Executor to allow it to find the KNIME Server.
+This directive specifies the needed parameters that must be passed to the Executor to allow it to find the KNIME Server.

 The example Azure ARM templates configure the custom data and pass the data to each VM within a VMSS.
 There is need for you to